 The size of your handwriting can give us valuable information about your personality and self-perception:

-- Small Letters– If you tend to write small, cramped letters, it can indicate a more introverted and reserved personality.
+Small Letters.
+If you tend to write small, cramped letters, it can indicate a more introverted and reserved personality.
 You may focus on details and be a deep thinker.
-Small handwriting is also linked to people who prefer privacy and have a strong inner world.
+Small handwriting is for people who prefer privacy and have an intense inner world.
+Individuals who write small may prefer solitude, value their personal space, and are typically more detail-oriented.
+Also, small writers think before they act and often appreciate a quiet, organized environment.

 Spacing Between Words